 I remember during the 2012 Southern Baptist Convention’s Annual Meeting being somewhat perplexed.
 A motion came forward to change the name of the SBC.
 As my memory serves me, the thought process behind the motion was to help Southern Baptists who plant churches in the northern states and in other parts of the country not located in the South to avoid geographical baggage that might accompany the current name of the SBC.

-Rather than change the name of the Convention, the motion proposed that the Convention allow these church planters and any Southern Baptist congregation to use the name Great Commission Baptist as an option.
-The SBC retained the name it’s had since 1845, and church planters obtained the freedom to call their congregations Great Commission Baptist churches.
-As I left the convention hall after the vote, it seemed to me that we had missed an opportunity to make a significant step forward to tear down potential barriers to the gospel that might rise from our name.
+Rather than change the Convention’s name, the motion proposed that the Convention allow these church planters and any Southern Baptist congregation to use the name Great Commission Baptist as an option.
+The SBC retained its name since 1845, and church planters obtained the freedom to call their congregations Great Commission Baptist churches.
+As I left the convention hall after the vote, it seemed to me that we had missed an opportunity to make a significant step forward to tear down potential barriers to the gospel that might arise from our name.

 WHEREAS, By the express words of the Constitution under which this Convention was organized in 1845, the scope of its work embraces the whole United States, and all persons of our denomination making the necessary contribution; and all constituent bodies of the same who cooperate with us are invited to representation in this body, without reference to locality, or territory, or latitude; and,